HomeLab Environment Configuration

-Home network configuration typically involves an optical modem (ONT) as the ISP connection entry point, an R4S soft router (NanoPi R4S based on OpenWrt), and a Linksys hard router for managing the internal network.
-The goal of this article is to optimize network performance through bridge mode, reduce NAT conflicts, and utilize the R4S and Linksys to achieve efficient network management and wireless coverage.
+Home network configurations usually involve the Optical Network Unit (ONU) as the entry point for the ISP connection, the R4S soft router (NanoPi R4S based on OpenWrt), and a Linksys hard router for managing the internal network.
+The objective of this article is to optimize network performance through bridge mode, reduce NAT conflicts, and utilize the R4S and Linksys to achieve efficient network management and wireless coverage.

 Topology Diagram

-The ONT is in bridge mode, connected to the R4S WAN port.
-The R4S acts as the main router, handling PPPoE.
-The Linksys is connected to the R4S LAN port via its WAN port and set to bridge mode as a wireless access point.
+The ONU in bridge mode connects to the R4S WAN port.
+The R4S acts as the main router handling PPPoE.
+The Linksys connects its WAN port to the R4S LAN port and is set to bridge mode, functioning as a wireless access point.

 Reasons for Bridging

-- Prevent duplicate NAT forwarding and avoid double NAT issues affecting some applications.
+- Prevent redundant NAT forwarding and avoid Double NAT issues that affect certain applications.

-- Reduce network load on the ONT, which will only be responsible for optical-electrical signal conversion without routing.
+- Reduce the network load on the ONU, as the ONU only handles photoelectric signal conversion and not routing.

-- The ONT has limited functions.
-Bridging allows the R4S or Linksys to provide more powerful routing functions.
+- ONU functionality is limited.
+After bridging, the R4S or Linksys can provide more powerful routing capabilities.

-- The ONT's WiFi signal is weak.
-Bridging allows the Linksys to provide better wireless coverage.
+- The ONU's WiFi signal is weak.
+After bridging, the Linksys can be used to provide better wireless coverage.

 Specific Configuration Steps